 Exploring the performative energy of the body and the soul

 Due to logistical inability to fully fund our diverse and talented selection of participants, international artists are advised to seek for sponsorships or fundings from their home countries or alternative organisations for return flights and any high budget production cost.
-We will nevertheless provide free accommodation, free wifi, local transportation, and cover limited materials cost.
+We will nevertheless provide free accommodation, free wifi, and cover limited materials cost.

 Selected Participants are eligible to stay ONE MONTH FREE at pIAR once in their lifetime (without paying any residency fee).
 However, artist who wish to be invited in future after exhausting their free one month will have to pay a residency fee ($150) per month at their next stay.
 All artist who also wish to extend their stay after the first free-one month during an ongoing residency, will have to pay a fee ($100) per month to continue for at most three months stay in total.